frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/payroll/employee-tax-exemption-proof-submission.md

 To access Employee Tax Exemption Proof Submission, go to:

-> Home > payroll > Taxation > Employee Tax Exemption Proof Submission
+> Home > Payroll > Taxation > Employee Tax Exemption Proof Submission

 The details are already fetched if you click on 'Submit Proof' from [Employee Tax Exemption Declaration](/docs/user/manual/en/payroll/employee-tax-exemption-declaration).
 However, if you want to create an 'Employee Tax Exemption Proof Submission' manually, follow these steps.